Homework 3: Exploring and Finishing the BoundingBox

 : returns true if this bounding box is completely contained within thecontainer

-bounding box.isOutside(const BoundingBox& container)
+bounding box.findUnion(const BoundingBox& other)

-bounding box.wrapWithin(const BoundingBox& bounds)
+is inside this bounding box.wrapWithin(const BoundingBox& bounds)

 : modifies this bounding box's position to wrap around within thebounds